ogrnz/mediaserver-plugin/README.md

  On a touchscreen, double tap on the right/left side of the video player to seek forward/backward 5s.

 IMPORTANT:
-This plugin was only made for and will only work on that URL: *//mediaserver.unige.ch/play/
+This plugin was only made for and will only work on those URLs:
+- *//mediaserver.unige.ch/play/
+- "*://*.zoom.us/*"